microsoftarchive/BatchAI/utilities/README.md

 ```
 submit_jobs(jcp_list, job_name_prefix, max_retries=NUM_RETRIES, num_threads=NUM_THREADS)
 ```
-Submit jobs with the JobCreateParameters in jcp_list.
+Submit jobs with the list of JobCreateParameters in jcp_list.
 Jobs have name job_name_prefix with a hash of the JobCreateParameters object appended.

 Arguments